Rosterfy catches up with Oxfam Great Britain's, Head of Volunteering, Elena Laguna to discuss her top tips for volunteer engagement.

-In today’s digital world, virtual volunteering is now allowing further opportunities for communities to connect to events and causes they’re passionate about.
+In today’s digital world, virtual volunteering allows even more opportunities for communities to connect to events and causes they’re passionate about.

-With much of the world currently experiencing some form of lockdown and opportunities for volunteering in the physical capacity limited, virtual volunteering provides a great opportunity to still achieve that ‘helpers high’, all from the comfort of your own home.
+During the pandemic, with much of the world experiencing some form of lockdown, opportunities for volunteering face-to-face were limited.
+So we saw a massive growth in virtual volunteering, which provides volunteers with a great opportunity to still achieve that ‘helpers high’, all from the comfort of home.

 Virtual volunteering roles can include: